jethornton/flexgui/docs/source/hal.rst

 Label
 -----

-A QLable can be used to monitor HAL pins.
+A QLabel can be used to monitor HAL pins.
 HAL connections must be made in the post gui HAL file.

 .. csv-table:: HAL Label